 If you're interested in participating, please email Amber Willems-Jones at amber.willems.unimelb.edu.au by 31st January 2018, with your name, position & institution, discipline, and your topic of interest (up to 3, each topic should be 10 words or less, for example: Impact of targeted self-regulated learning strategies in practical classes).
 Areas of interest may include: The gender balance in Higher Ed teaching focussed positions; Inquiry-based learning; Self-regulated learning; Using technology to promote student engagement; Teaching graduate attributes; etc.

 Information will be collated in February 2018 with groups to be established by March/April 2018 for a 12-month collaborative writing process.
 Groups will be established based on suggested topics and members will be allocated to groups based on their topic of interest.
 Additional communication regarding topics will be provided in February.

 It is anticipated that each group will have a 'champion' to take the lead, so please feel free to let me know if you are particularly passionate about your topic and if you'd like to take on this role.

 The society supports excellence in Physiology Education with its Michael Roberts Excellence in Teaching Award.
-The award started in 2010 in memory of Prof. Michael Roberts.
+The award started in 2010 in memory of Dr Michael Roberts.

-The 2016 prize was awarded to Dr Kathy Tangalakis, Victoria University.
+The 2017 prize was awarded to A/Prof Glen Wadley, Deakin University.